catalyst/developing-with-cwp/docs/02_SiteProjectStructure.md

 git push
 ```

+If not using Git then you can just click, drag and drop, the 2 files in to the pagetypes folder in Atom to move them.

 Now we need to dev/build the SilverStripe site so SilverStripe updates its information about where the files are so the site still works in your web browser.
 Add /dev/build to the base url of your website in a web browser.

 ```